Future Living Skills - learn with us

 For free access to these guides you simply need to enter your email address along with the District name.
 It's quick and easy.

-From the learning guides, see how to make a healthier, drier and warmer home and how you can easily reduce your waste to landfill.
-Other topics to explore are: home food growing, water efficiency, avoiding toxic chemicals, smart food shopping and preserving tips, reducing your power bill, eco-building design or house renovation suggestions, lower-carbon transport options, and community resilience.
-All have a practical focus and are independent of commercial bias.
-Enjoy exploring this site - it is also searchable.
-(If you find there that your District Council is not yet a subscriber, we offer some basic information for free on other pages about living more sustainably in NZ and suggest actions you can take 'for starters').
+From the eight learning guides, find how to make a healthier and warmer home and also how you can easily reduce your waste to landfill.
+Other topics to explore are: organic food growing, water use efficiency, avoiding toxic chemicals, food shopping and preserving tips, and how to reduce your electric power bill this winter.
+The learning guides include eco-building house design and renovation ideas, lower-carbon transport options, and community resilience to cope better with emergencies.
+All topics have a practical focus and are independent of advertising.

-Find & Like us on Facebook as FutureLivingSkills for the big picture in NZ and beyond, as you think globally and act locally.
-Click on the News tab above for the May 2016 newsletter.
+Find & follow us on Facebook FutureLivingSkills for the big picture, as you think globally and act locally.

 Consider some 'big challenges' we face - see the links below these graphics: